thosgood/this-weeks-finds/markdown/101-151/week104.md

 cook up spin-1/2 particles that have as many physical degrees of freedom as massless spin-1 particles.
 I sort of explained why.
 This in turn allows a symmetry between fermions and gauge bosons.
-I didn't explain how *this* works\... it seems pretty tricky to me\... but anyway, it works.
+I didn't explain how *this* works... it seems pretty tricky to me... but anyway, it works.

 So far, so good.
 But Schwarz wondered: is it a coincidence that the